-The State ended FY 2020 in balance on a cash basis in the General Fund, based on preliminary, unaudited results.
+The State ended FY 2020 in balance on a cash basis in the General Fund.
 General Fund receipts, including transfers from other funds, totaled \$79.2 billion.
 General Fund disbursements, including transfers to other funds, totaled \$77.5 billion.
 The State ended FY 2020 with a General Fund balance of \$8.9 billion, an increase of \$1.7 billion from FY 2019 results.